Grace’s Connected Books

 Highland Holidays — January 20, 2016

 A fellow can still be a gentleman, even if his view of the world has been skewed by trying experiences toward lower expectations, fewer friends, and humbler dreams.
-Thomas Jennings, Matthew Belmont, and Axel Belmont have all seen the rough side of life, and the disappointing side of romance, are prepared to content themselves with their country estates and their business affairs.
+Thomas Jennings, Matthew Belmont, Axel Belmont, and John Fanning—who have all seen the rough side of life, and the disappointing side of romance—are prepared to content themselves with their country estates and their business affairs.
 In each case, true love comes riding up the lane when the gentleman least expects her, and gives him a chance to re-evaluate his priorities--or have his heart broken all over again.

 Thomas — May 26, 2015